progressiveOverload/match-cofounders/README.md

 Project pipeline includes:
-Data gathering from LinkedIn and open sources.
+/nData gathering from LinkedIn and open sources.
-Data preprocessing* (Adding founder's motivations and values to the dataset) Vectorizing skills and experiences
+/nData preprocessing* (Adding founder's motivations and values to the dataset) /nVectorizing skills and experiences
-Looking to co-founder's cosine similarities
+/nLooking to co-founder's cosine similarities
-Rank them in order
+/nRank them in order

 Possible Future Improvements:
 Testing the model (Includes labelling and formatting)